Overview

 • Main Files - FNVLODGen Resources

-• Open the mod in Mod Organizer 2.
+1. Open the mod in Mod Organizer 2 by double-clicking it on the left pane.

-• Right-click the file you want to hide and select Hide.
+3. Right-click the file or folder you want to hide and click Hide.

 3. Much Needed LOD